intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

   broadband is available to all, and that Internet services equally serve different groups.

-* We need to continue work on all the other improvements that are seen as necessary anyway, such as further improvements in security, ability for networks and applications to collaborate better, etc.
+* We need to continue to work on all the other improvements that are seen as necessary anyway, such as further improvements in security, ability for networks and applications to collaborate better, etc.